appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/permissions.md

 #### Workspace

-Beneath the workspace name, all the applications created in that workspace are displayed.
+Below the workspace name, all the applications created in that workspace are displayed.
 Permissions assigned at the workspace level cascade down to all applications within it.
 To assign specific permissions to specific apps, see [Application](#application).

 | Permission | Automatically assigns |  Cascades to resources |
 |------------|-------------|--------------|